Can you really establish yourself as an expert even if you’re just starting your online business?

 The good thing is that you don’t have to create from scratch.
 In fact, you should never do that!
 Your dream clients should be creating your content for you.
 Your job is to ask your dream clients questions, listen to them, and make a note of their responses.
 What questions do they have?
 What are their struggles?
 What are their desires?
 By creating this kind of content, they’ll see you as the go-to expert who can help solve their problems.

-This is a game changer!
-I just went through this process and I’m going to interview my amazing brand photographer, Kate from The Latest, in a future episode.
+This is a game changer and I actually just went through this process.
 First impressions really are everything and brand photography can really set you apart from the rest.
 When you’re just starting out and you don’t have a large budget, I recommend getting a few headshots taken so you have something you can use on your website and in professional communications.
 But when you do have the budget and you are very clear on who your dream clients are and what your offers are, and the future direction of your business, it’s great to do a full branding shoot.
 But I just want to say, I only did this after the 1 year mark with this business, so I don’t want you to get distracted by shiny objects!
 You definitely CAN create a 6-figure business WITHOUT fancy branding photos.
 But this is something that can help you position yourself as an expert as you grow your business past that mark.

 Branding is nothing without copy that converts.
 I see a lot of entrepreneurs spending a LOT of money on branding and a fancy website design.
 But pretty isn’t going to cut it.
 It needs to be coupled with copywriting that converts.
 What is copy that converts?
 Well, it’s copywriting that gets dream clients taking the next step with you.
 For example, filling out an application form for your signature service so that you can get on a sales call with them to sell your package.